Tin Machine (album): Live performances

 The band played an unannounced live show in Nassau while recording Tin Machine, before making a live appearance at the International Rock Awards Show on 31 May 1989.
 Two weeks later, they embarked on their 12-show Tin Machine Tour, wrapping up in early July.
 The set-list consisted only of songs from Tin Machine, new tracks and 1960s covers.
-The shows were received with mixed reviews; critic Alastair McKay wrote in the Herald Scotland: "For all their experience, the band are poor timekeepers, and Bowie's voice is at sea with the very notion of high-volume aggression. ...
+The shows were received with mixed reviews; the critic Alastair McKay wrote in the Herald Scotland: "For all their experience, the band are poor timekeepers, and Bowie's voice is at sea with the very notion of high-volume aggression. ...
 [T]he grinning Bowie promised his group would return to repeat the experience in the new year.
 This raised just one question: Why?"
 Gabrels later insisted that because of the Sales brothers, the band improvised "one third of every show".
 A performance on 25 June in Paris was released for digital download and streaming in August 2019, to coincide with the 30th anniversary of Tin Machine.
 The release, called Live at La Cigale, Paris, 25th June, 1989, was mastered by Palmer.
 At the conclusion of the tour, Tin Machine took a break before reconvening in Australia during late 1989 to begin recording their next album.
 While there, they performed a one-off gig in Sydney on 4 November.
-The sessions for Tin Machine II (1991) continued until January 1990 before suspending, as Bowie announced his new solo tour the Sound+Vision Tour.
+The sessions for Tin Machine II (1991) continued until January 1990 before suspending, as Bowie announced his new solo Sound+Vision Tour.